vicharanashala/vibe/README.md

 For any inquiries, feedback, or suggestions, feel free to:

 - Open an issue on the repository.
-- Reach out to the maintainers at staff.aditya.bmv@iitrpr.ac.in or at sidrao2006@gmail.com.
+- Reach out to the maintainers at dled@iitrpr.ac.in.